 This workshop pilot is a platform for a weekly winter group.
-By examining and exploring the trailblazers that came before us and connecting with the work of contemporary writers, we can find new ways to unlock our own language and empower new creative choices.
-In an environment of women supporting women this workshop offers a unique artistic space combining safety and challenge, to produce stories for ourselves, one another and the world.
+By examining and exploring the trailblazers that came before us and connecting with the work of contemporary writers, we can find new ways to unlock our own language and encourage new creative choices.
+In an environment of women supporting women this workshop offers a unique artistic space combining safety and challenge, to produce stories for ourselves, one another, and the world.

 THE TAKING AUTHORSHIP PROGRAM